 Reality Check #2 – Elvis is

-Kindly peruse our top picks, and if you have any feelings on what should be added or removed to our list just let us know by tagging #TheNudgeLondon on social.
+Kindly peruse our top picks for Soho restaurants, and if you have any feelings on what should be added or removed to our list, just let us know by tagging @TheNudgeLondon on social.

 Good for: Sunday Lunch, and Monday, and Tuesday...

 Reservations?
-Until 6pm, or anytime for groups of 6+
+Lunch and dinner before 6pm, or anytime for groups of 6+

-If you like food, and in particular, eating it, you should probably check out The Palomar, where they’re quite good at cooking.
+If you like food, and in particular, eating it, you should probably check out The Palomar, where they’re pretty good with the stuff.
 Enjoy Levantine dishes like grilled octopus steak with chickpea masabacha in a skylit, wood panelled room, or in the thick of the action at the counter.
-Read More.
+READ MORE

 Good for: Dinner with cooking theatrics.

 Roadside eateries.
 They’re pretty middle-of-the-road.
-Not so, however, in Thailand where highway-adjacent restaurants are actually somewhat amazing; and which have inspired Soho’s Kiln, the latest from the talented team behind Thai BBQ house Smoking Goat.
+Not so, however, in Thailand where highway-adjacent restaurants are actually somewhat amazing; and which have inspired Soho’s Kiln, from the talented team behind Thai BBQ house Smoking Goat.
 You’ll find a sleek steel counter, behind which they’re cooking up dishes like roast suckling pig, and fattened lamb skewers with Szechuan peppers.
-Read More.
+READ MORE

 Good for: Casual dinner with sharer plates